janosgyerik/code-reviews-in-practice/README.md

 In a nutshell:

 - The project advances forward through short-lived feature branches.
+This working style is a pre-requisite.

-- You implement a specific change in a series of commits on a dedicated feature branch, and propose it for merging to another developer.
+- You implement a specific change in a series of commits on a dedicated feature branch, and propose it to another developer for merging.

 - The other developer reviews the changeset, and suggests improvements by leaving comments on specific lines, or on the changeset as a whole.